brunch/brunch/docs/faq.md

 * When all mockups are done, create app classes for them with `scaffolt` ([scaffolt package](https://github.com/paulmillr/scaffolt)).
 E.g. `scaffolt view user` (you need to have `generators` directory in your app).
 * Debug your code in browser via `console.log` or `debugger` statements.

-## I don't like CoffeeScript.
-Does brunch work for pure js projects?

-Yep, brunch is language-agnostic!
-Just create a project from [any JS skeleton](https://github.com/brunch/brunch/wiki/Skeletons) and customize it to your needs.

 ## How to use Bower?

 Brunch supports [Bower](http://bower.io) package manager.